avcoder/unit08-lesson03/slides.md

 View the [docs](https://docs.expo.dev/versions/latest/sdk/haptics/#installation)

 - `npx expo install expo-haptics`
-- Copy the [Usage code](https://docs.expo.dev/versions/latest/sdk/haptics/#installation) and put it in our `idea.tsx` to try it out all the haptics
+- Copy the [Usage code](https://docs.expo.dev/versions/latest/sdk/haptics/#installation) and put it in our `idea.tsx` to try out all the haptics.
+Feel the vibes! 〰️

 ```tsx
 <Button